Your website is at risk.

 Check out my list of the best web hosting services, which can help guide you in the right direction.

 Change your password

 Change your password—and do so regularly (every 6 months to a year).
 I can’t stress this enough.

 All too often I speak to people who have the same password for everything they own, and it’s something they’ve been using since they were in college ten years ago.

 The information from this graph was obtained using an open source software called John the Ripper.
 Anyone can use this tool to crack passwords.

-If software like this can figure out 53% of passwords in just two hours, I can promise you that the best hackers are cracking passwords even faster.
+If software like this can figure out more than half of passwords in just two hours, I can promise you that the best hackers are cracking passwords even faster.